LambMain CourseProvencal RecipesTasteViktorija Todorovska

 Slow-Cooked Spring Lamb and Fresh Peas

 Spring lamb and fresh peas will always be my “go-to” recipe for Easter weekend, but there is no reason to restrict yourself to one meal.
 This combination is the culinary equivalent of putting away your winter coats.
-Fortunately, now that I live on the French Riviera, I no longer have to worry about heavy winter jackets.
+Fortunately, now that I live on the French Riviera, I no longer worry about heavy winter jackets.
 In Provence, the grass-fed lamb is delicious.
 In Nice, fresh produce arrives daily at the local markets.
 This recipe is relatively hands-off simply allow enough time for the meat to cook slowly so it is tender.

 Slow-Cooked Spring lamb and Peas